MooersLab/MooersLab/README.md

 It works inside Emacs and on webpages, including webmail applications like Outlook and Gmail.
 Its disadvantage is that it cannot be customized with text replacement libraries.

-For older Intel chip-based Macs, the Dictation software relies on an available internet connection.
+The Dictation software relies on an internet connection for older Intel chip-based Macs.
 The generated sound waves are sent to a server run by Apple and then returned as text.
-I found that the delay that is caused by this transfer to unnoticeable.
+I found the delay caused by this transfer to be unnoticeable.
 However, I do not have a M-chip-based Mac to test.

 Sadly, the Voice Control software provided by the Mac OS has not improved its performance since I last tried it.